Updated: Sep 17

 Before I give you examples of movies plagued with this infirmity, I’ll provide the reason moviemakers do this.
 Yes, there is a reason!

 The greater the number of jump-scares in a horror movie, the more clichéd and tiring it becomes.
-What’s even worse is when a horror movie ends with a final jump-scare intended to make the outgoing movie theater audience look terrified to impress the next batch of viewers waiting to see the movie.
+What’s worse is when a horror movie ends with a final jump-scare intended to make the outgoing movie theater audience look terrified to impress the next batch of viewers waiting in line to see the movie.

 Perhaps the makers of horror movies don’t provide an ending because endings bring closure.
 Apparently, relief is not allowed in the horror genre.